Hostinger vs GreenGeeks 2026: Which Web Host Is Actually Worth Your Money?

 GreenGeeks Overview

-GreenGeeks has been around since 2008 — so we're talking nearly two decades of hosting at this point — and their whole identity is built around eco-friendly infrastructure.
-They offset their energy use by buying 300% wind energy credits, meaning for every unit of energy they consume, they put three units of renewable energy back into the grid.
-And look, I was skeptical at first, but it's a legitimate claim.
-They're verified by the EPA Green Power Partner program, which is not something you can just slap on your website without accountability.
+GreenGeeks has been in the hosting game since 2008 — that's almost two decades of solid work — and their whole thing is eco-friendly infrastructure.
+They offset their energy by purchasing 300% wind energy credits, which means for every bit of energy they use, they're putting three times that back into the grid as renewable power.
+And honestly, I was skeptical at first.
+But it's legit — they're verified by the EPA Green Power Partner program.

 Key Features

-- cPanel control panel — the industry standard that most developers and web pros already know
+- cPanel control panel — the industry standard that most developers already know like the back of their hand

-- LiteSpeed web servers with LSCache (same tech as Hostinger — good to see)
+- LiteSpeed web servers with LSCache (same excellent tech as Hostinger)

-- Nightly automatic backups included on all plans — this is a bigger deal than people realize
+- Nightly automatic backups on everything — and this is a bigger deal than most people realize

-- Unlimited email accounts on all shared plans
+- Unlimited email accounts across all shared plans

-- Free website migration handled by their team
+- Free website migration with their team handling it

 - WordPress optimized with one-click installs and security hardening